UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ---
 #### **SHapley Additive exPlanations (SHAP)**

-- SHAP is a method for explaining the output of machine learning models by quantifying the contribution of each feature to the prediction
+- SHAP is a method for explaining the variation in the output of machine learning model's predictions

 <br/>